 Your hair will, of course, start to grow again when your body is relaxed, but the impact that it has caused can take anywhere from 3 to 6 months to recover.

-What probiotics do, is that it reduces the presence of cortisol in your skin, which is the known stress hormone in our body.
+What probiotics do, is reduce the presence of cortisol in your skin, which is the known stress hormone in our body.
 Applying it directly to the affected area can lower the levels of the hormone, leading to healthy hair.

 Our hair growth process goes through a lot of different phases, one of which is the anagen stage where the growth process begins.
 This stage normally happens when we're young.

-What probiotics does is that it stimulates far more hair in the anagen phase because of their growth properties.
+What probiotics do is stimulate far more hair in the anagen phase because of their growth properties.
 And these are just a handful of benefits that probiotics offer for your hair.
 Combining it with other ingredients such as essential oils will have double the benefits.

 So how can you effectively use Probiotics?